-- A. Unless a specific greater or lesser time is authorized by statute, court rule, or order, moving papers must be filed at least sixteen court days prior to the scheduled hearing.
-This rule may be waived by an order shortening time upon ex parte application. - B. In a law and motion matter, a request to shorten time, continue a hearing or for consideration of late-filed papers must be presented to the Judicial Officer(s) designated to hear that law and motion matter. - C. Unless otherwise ordered by the court, motions must be presented to the Probate Business Office prior to the issuance of a hearing date. - D. The phrase "LAW & MOTION" must appear at the beginning of the title of all papers submitted to the court in support of the motion. - E. Pursuant to section 4.3.2 of these rules, all cases initiated on or after 01/01/2010 will be imaged.
-Within thirty days of the date of filing, with the exception of lodged documents, all documents filed with the court will be shredded and recycled without further notice.
+A. Unless a specific greater or lesser time is authorized by statute, court rule, or order, moving papers must be filed at least 16 court days prior to the scheduled hearing.
+This rule may be waived by an order shortening time upon ex parte application.

+B. In a law and motion matter, a request to shorten time, continue a hearing or for consideration of late-filed papers must be presented to the judicial officer(s) designated to hear that law and motion matter.

+- C. Unless otherwise ordered by the court, motions must be presented to the Probate Business Office prior to the issuance of a hearing date.
+Motions that must be served before they are filed, such as motions pursuant to Code of Civil Procedure 128.7, will be given a hearing date upon presentation that will take the proposed filing date into account. - D. The phrase "LAW & MOTION" must appear at the beginning of the title of all papers submitted to the court in support of the motion. - È. Pursuant to section 4.3.2 of these rules, all cases initiated on or after 01/01/2010 will be imaged.
+Within 30 days of the date of filing, with the exception of lodged documents, all documents filed with the court will be shredded and recycled without further notice.

 (Adopted 1/1/2006; Rev. & Renum.
-1/1/2009; Rev. 1/1/2010; Rev. 1/1/2013; Rev. 1/1/2016)
+1/1/2009; Rev. 1/1/2010; Rev. 1/1/2013; Rev. 1/1/2016; Rev. 1/1/2021)